-New Research: Bats Harbor Hundreds Of Coronaviruses And Spillovers Aren't Rare
+New Research: Bats Harbor Hundreds Of Coronaviruses, And Spillovers Aren't Rare

 So the researchers were on a hunt for the next big threat.

 The results of their work put the current coronavirus outbreak in China in a wholly new light.
 Scientists say it was caused by a spillover event.
-And the findings from the sample collection project suggest thsese kinds of spillovers have actually been quietly taking place in China for years.
+And the findings from the sample collection project suggest these kinds of spillovers have actually been quietly taking place in China for years.

-Swabbing Bats
+Swabbing bats

 The evidence comes from hours of painstaking sample collection sessions, like the one NPR witnessed in Borneo:

-Olival is at the edge of a rain forest, sitting in a makeshift outdoor lab.
+Olival is at the edge of a rainforest, sitting in a makeshift outdoor lab.
 There are plastic chairs.
 On a folding table, he places a small female bat.

 Goats and Soda